testing-farm/oculus/README.md

 ## Development and testing

 results.html accepts an `url` argument to point it at a base directory other than `.`.
-For development, start a HTTP server in the repository checkout, for
+For development, start an HTTP server in the repository checkout, for
 example:

     python3 -m http.server